 Description

-The Nature Conservancy’s largest preserves in Washington are on the spectacular Columbia Plateau.
+The Nature Conservancy’s largest preserves in Washington state are on the spectacular Columbia Plateau.
 Here we are protecting and restoring the fabled sagebrush country of wide-open skies, dramatic geology and amazing desert species.

 Conservation Actions

 Nearly a third of Washington’s entire land mass was historically comprised of the shrub-steppe.
-Today, more than two-thirds of our shrub-steppe has been lost to agriculture or urban development.
+Today, more than two-thirds of shrub-steppe has been lost to agriculture or urban development.
 The Nature Conservancy is taking the following actions to ensure the long-term conservation of this habitat and its resident species:

 - Collaborating with management and regulatory agencies, farmers and ranchers to ensure that appropriate habitat, knowledge and management capacity are available to support viable populations of sage grouse, Columbia sharp-tailed grouse and pygmy rabbits.